rbshaffer/constitute_tools/README.md

 ```

 ## Writing
-After the user is satisfied with their results, parser.HierarchyManager offers a small function to write outputs in a flatted "CCP-style" structure, which may be useful in some cases:
+After the user is satisfied with their results, parser.HierarchyManager offers a small function to write outputs in a flatted "CCP-style" structure, which may be useful for some applications:

 ```
-ccp_out = manager.create_output('ccp')
+>> ccp_out = manager.create_output('ccp')

-with open('/path/to/output.csv', 'wb') as f: csv.writer(f).writerows(ccp_out)
+>> print(ccp_out)
+[['1', '0', u'preamble', 'title', ''],
+ ['2', '1', '', 'body', u'The people of New Exampleland hereby found a new nation on December 1st, 2020.'], ['3', '0', u'Chapter 1', 'title', u'The President.'],
+ ['4', '3', '', 'body', u"The country of New Exampleland shall have a president.
+The president's powers shall be:"], ...
+]
 ```
+In this format, the first column is an index and the second column gives the "parent" index of the current row (with 0 reserved for the "base" level of the document).

 ## Scripting wrappers
 For serial tagging taks, the wrappers.Tabulate class can streamline file management and function calls: